algolia/instantsearch/docs/src/getting-started/getting-started.md

 The [Hits component](components/Hits.html) will loop over all results returned by the Algolia response, and display them.

-The component has a [default slot](https://vuejs.org/v2/guide/components.html#Single-Slot) so that you can easily define your custom template for the rendering of every single result.
+The component has a [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) so that you can easily define your custom template for the rendering of every single result.

 **Info:** By default, if no slot is provided, the component will display the `objectID` of every result.